lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

 correct the effects imprinted on the counts coming out of the readout by the physical characteristics of the detector and the electronics of the readout chain.
-It is generally the very first procedure carried out on an exposure.
+It is generally the very first procedure carried out on the pixel-level data of an exposure.

-In more detail, though the process for correcting imaging data is very similar from camera to camera, they will vary to some degree and thus various of the effects will be present and need to be corrected for depending on the camera.
-Generally these corrections are done one CCD at a time, but on all the amplifier sub-images at once for a CCD.
+In more detail, though the process for correcting imaging data is very similar from camera to camera, it will vary to some degree depending on which of the various effects are present and need to be corrected for.
+Generally these corrections are done one CCD at a time, but on all the amplifier sub-images at once for a CCD.  `IsrTask` provides a generic implementation of doing these corrections, including the ability to turn certain corrections off.

-`IsrTask` provides a generic implementation of doing these corrections, including the ability to turn certain corrections off.
+Further, `IsrTask` calls a subtask to trim and assemble the amplifier subimages into a single full CCD image ready for the next steps of image characterization and calibration.

 This task is implemented in the `lsst.ip.isr`_ module.